bassagan/etl-testing-fwk/tests/reports/README.md

 ## Exercise 3 Checklist
 Use this checklist to ensure you've completed all the necessary steps:
-[ ] Installed Allure command-line tool
+- [ ] Install Allure command-line tool
-[ ] Added allure-pytest to requirements.txt
+- [ ] Add allure-pytest to requirements.txt
-[ ] Installed updated requirements
+- [ ] Install updated requirements
-[ ] Added Allure decorators to test class and method
+- [ ] Add Allure decorators to test class and method
-[ ] Added Allure steps to test method
+- [ ] Add Allure steps to test method
-[ ] Generated and viewed Allure report
+- [ ] Generate and view Allure report locally
-[ ] Set up Allure history
+- [ ] Set up Allure history
-[ ] Generated and viewed report with history
+- [ ] Generate and view report with history locally
+- [ ] Configure buildspec.yml for Allure report generation and publication in AWS

 ## Prerequisites
 Before you begin, make sure you have completed Exercise 2 and have the following: